An African Experience

 - Students will explore how the demand for technology is driving Coltan mining in the Congo, causing habitat loss for gorillas in the wild, and how phone recycling can be a solution to this issue

-- Through participating in a role play activity, students will consider what life is like for children miners, rangers, farmers and tourists in the Congo and how their roles impact each other, the environment and the wildlife
+- By walking in the shoes of another, students will consider what life is like for children miners, rangers, farmers and tourists in the Congo and how we here in Australia can support communities and gorillas in Africa through recycling mobile phones

 Plan your excursion